 Summer Eye Care Near You

 Check out our top 4 tips for ensuring healthy eyes this summer, and remember, your eye doctor is here to help make the most out of your vision.
-Dr. Michael Brodsky sees patients from all over the Whitehall, Pennsylvania area.
+Dr. Daniel Newcomer sees patients from all over the Whitehall, Pennsylvania area.
 Let us give you the top-quality eye care you and your family deserve, not only during the summer, but all year long.

 Don't Leave Home Without It